desertghostunr/cs480_Frost/PA1/README.md

 ```

 ## Building and Running
 Please build this project using CMake.
-It is recommended to create build directory and to build the project there.
+It is recommended to create a build directory and to build the project there.

 Running the make in a separate directory will allow easy cleanup of the build data, and an easy way to prevent unnecessary data to be added to the git repository.

 ### CMake Instructions
 The building of the project is done using CMake, installation with apt-get may be necessary.

-Example build and running:
+Example building and running:

 ```bash
 mkdir build